 Sung Sot Cave

 After breakfast, we took our boat to Bo Hon Island which is home to Sung Sot Cave.
-Aside from the food, this magnificent cave was my favorite part of the trip.
+Aside from all the Vietnamese food, this magnificent cave was my favorite part of the trip.
 Wait until you see the pictures below.

 A good number of limestone karsts are hollow so you’ll find many caves in Ha Long Bay, but Sung Sot is one of its largest and most beautiful.
 You have to climb up a short but steep set of stairs to enter the cave.